To be started soon:

-PhD project on the Footprint of Colonialism: Attributing Biodiversity Loss and GHG Emissions from Colonial Land Change Processes.
-This project will use HYDE (amongst other) data to quantify past land use changes.
+A PhD project on “The Footprint of Colonialism: Attributing Biodiversity Loss and GHG Emissions from Colonial Land Change Processes”, will start hopefully this year.
+This project will use HYDE (amongst other) data to quantify the consequences of past (colonial) land use changes in various former colonies of The Netherlands, and probably others as well.

 The current HYDE version 3.2 is an updated and internally consistent combination of historical population estimates and also an implementation of improved allocation algorithms with time-dependent weighting maps for cropland and grassland, while the period covered is 10,000 BCE to 2015 CE.
 Continuous updating and elaboration of historical and archaeological sources are in full progress.
 Version 3.2 has now included a distinction of grazing land into pasture, natural rangeland, and converted rangeland, as well irrigated areas and rice.